-- 88. If you are grant funded for your AEB provision and hold a loans facility conditions and bursary fund agreement, you must only claim rate 2 (£150) for learners needing learning support.
-You must claim the actual cash value for learner support (hardship, childcare and residential). - 89.
-If you plan to deliver the designated loan qualification in less than one month and the learner is receiving learning support, you must claim the full value of the learning support through the earnings adjustment statement (EAS). - 90.
+- 99. If you plan to deliver loan funded designated qualification in less than one month and the learner is receiving learning support, you must claim the full value of the learning support through the earnings adjustment statement (EAS). - 100.
 We expect the total you claim using the fixed rates, to cover the costs of supporting that learner.
 If the cost of providing support to a learner goes above the total earned from the fixed monthly rate, you can claim the excess through the EAS.
 You must have evidence to support the excess claim.

-Provision of evidence: advanced learner loans and loans bursary fund evidence will occur naturally from your normal business process.
+Provision of evidence: advanced learner loans and loans bursary fund

-91. You must hold evidence to assure us that you have delivered education and training which learners have chosen to fund through loans, in line with our loan facility conditions and bursary fund agreement and these funding rules.
-Most
+101. You must hold evidence to assure us that you have delivered education and training which learners have chosen to fund through loans, in line with our loan facility conditions and bursary fund agreement and these funding rules.
+Most evidence will occur naturally from your normal business process.